Why You Shouldn't Worry About Virginia Beach Shark Attacks

 Yes, it's true!
 Many sharks who are tagged and tracked have their very own Twitter accounts so beach goers, lifeguards, and news stations can be aware of their location.
 On Twitter, you can follow updates from Great White sharks like Mary Lee, Hilton, and Savannah.
 Find the Tiger shark, Beaufort.
 You can also follow Harvey, the Mako shark.

 Follow Mary Lee and the gang on Twitter.

-If you’re coming to Virginia Beach, it's a great feeling to know that shark attacks are extremely rare.
+If you’re coming to our shores, it's a great feeling to know that Virginia Beach shark attacks are extremely rare.
 This is just another great reason why choosing this beach city is a no-brainer.

 PS- If sharks are what you are looking to find, we suggest you take a trip to the Virginia Aquarium!
 There you can watch them instead of them watching you.

 Now, it is important to keep in mind that Virginia Beach is home to a fair number of sharks.
 These sharks that are off the shores of Virginia Beach are usually Sandbar sharks.
 These types of sharks in VA Beach can be caught near the Virginia Beach Fishing Pier.

 - Don't swim near the pier